TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-avnet-3s1500/README.txt

 * The console UART (UART 1) is connected to the P3 DB-9 connector.

-* The JTAG DSU interface is enabled and works well with GRMON and Xilinx parallel cabel III or IV .
+* The JTAG DSU interface is enabled and works well with GRMON and Xilinx parallel cable III or IV .

 * The GRETH core is enabled and runs without problems at 100 Mbit.
   Ethernet debug link is enabled, default IP is 192.168.0.51.